 Both the SPD and Greens want a third of German cars to be electric by 2030 and limit the speed on all highways to 130 kilometers per hour.

 The SPD sees great potential for battery production and recycling to replace jobs that will be lost in fossil-fuel industries.
 The party also advocates a (desperately needed) European scheduling system to align train timetables.
-Everybody who’s ever tried to plan a European holiday by rail will be grateful if that can be achieved.
+Everybody who’s ever tried to plan a European holiday by rail will be grateful if they can pull that off.

 The Christian Democrats and FDP oppose banning diesel cars and reducing speed limits.
 Both believe synthetic fuels can replace kerosene and thus avoid the need to cut air travel.
 They do agree Germans should travel more by train.
 The Union calls for more public investment.
-The liberals would prefer to privatize Deutsche Bahn, abolish aviation taxes and allow autonomous vehicles and air taxis in order to create a level playing field.
+The liberals would prefer to privatize Deutsche Bahn, abolish aviation taxes and allow autonomous vehicles and air taxis.

 Germany gets about 40 percent of its gas from Russia; a share that is likely to grow as the Netherlands winds down production in Groningen.
 Merkel has resisted pressure from in- and outside Germany to pull the plug on Nord Stream 2, an expansion of the Baltic Sea pipeline that allows Russia to circumvent transit nations in Eastern Europe, like Ukraine.

 Her successor as CDU party leader, Armin Laschet, is even more Putin-friendly.
-He has defended Russia’s support for the Syrian dictator, Bashar Assad; questioned evidence that Russia tried to poison defector Sergei Skripal and his daughter, Yulia, in England; and argued for improving relations even after assassination attempt of Russian opposition leader Alexei Navalny.
+He has defended Russia’s support for the Syrian dictator, Bashar Assad; questioned evidence that Russia tried to poison defector Sergei Skripal and his daughter, Yulia, in England in 2018; and argued for improving relations even after assassination attempt of Russian opposition leader Alexei Navalny.

 The Greens and liberals are more hawkish with the former arguing for a human rights-led foreign policy.